[Update 13th January 2020 – see the end of the article for further screen protectors I’ve tested]

 With the newer iPads and all the iPad Pros with their laminated screens, that don’t have the air gap, the reduction in sharpness is not as apparent but there were complaints of display noise, which I personally didn’t really notice in everyday use.

-PaperLike was originally launched on a crowd funded Kickstarter campaign.
-Two years on, they’ve just started a new Kickstarter campaign for PaperLike version 2 and based on my last review they sent me an early sample to try out.
+So 2 years later they have released a new version: PaperLike version 2 and based on my last review they sent me an early sample to try out.

 The two improvements they’re citing are more resistance when drawing and writing, and higher transparency with less display noise.